Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Several centuries later, in 1940, during World War II, the Germans bombed the city, and Rotterdam was almost entirely destroyed.
 That’s the only city in the Netherlands which was flattened, cause the other ones surrendered.
 After the war, the population had to rebuild everything.
 This long task started in the 1950s.
 This is why, unlike the other Dutch cities, there’s almost just relatively new buildings in Rotterdam, and not old ones.
 Rotterdam is a modern city.

 To rebuild the city, the local council decided to let the architects and their creativity express themselves, and as a consequence, Rotterdam is now known for its architecture.
 Some people talk about a particular architecture, others say the architecture is modern, original, astonishing… When you look at the buildings, you notice there are many different styles because at the time, numerous architects with diametrically opposed styles worked at the same time on the design of the new buildings.
 When talking about Rotterdam, people often say it’s “ugly but impressive”.
+For your information, it’s possible to go on a Rotterdam architecture walking tour.
+Click here for more info.

 Description of Rotterdam